mighdoll/thimbleberry/packages/linker/README.md

 (and add any root level import text at the bottom).

+### Custom Code Generation
+An export can be customized by the importing code:
+1. **`#export` parameters** export parameters are replaced with the corresponding `#import` parameters in the exported text.
+Useful e.g. to map types to the importer's environment.

+Users can also provide runtime parameters to `linkWgsl` for templates or code generation.
+1. **template parameters** exports can specify a template engine to process their text via the `#template` directive.

+    The available `replacer` engine processes `#replace` directives to find and replace text on a line with dynamic variables.
+1. **code generation functions** `#import`s can be fulfilled by javascript/typescript functions that generate wgsl.
+Just register a function with the `ModuleRegistry` along with a name so that it can be `#import`ed.

+The `#import` syntax is the same for all types of exports, so the developer of exports can switch transparently between different generation techniques without requiring the importer to make any changes.

 #### Support for Static WGSL Tools.

 `// #<directive>` all directives may be placed inside comments so wgsl code formatters and other tools won't get confused.

+`#if typecheck
+fn foo(){}
+#endif` place static declarations in an `#if <false>` clause.
+The declarations will be visible to static wgsl typecheckers during development, and safely removed at runtime.

 ### #export sections